VishnuSaketh85/WebServiceRec/README.md

 - Replace the username and password with PostgreSQL username and password.
 - Change the db name to `webservicerecommendation`
 - Run `python3 main.py`
+- Enter User Location and Service Category

 #### Tasks in Progress:
+- As of now, we have predicted the QOS values for the given user.
+In the next phase, we plan to use these predicted QOS values to recommend web services to the user in the specified category.

 #### References: